tlokovic/fprose-tools/README.md

 # fprose-tools

-This project contains tooling to support the fprose file format, a minimal markdown-like language for writing prose.
+This project contains tooling to support the fprose file format, an experimental minimal markdown-like language for writing prose.

 "fprose" stands for "foldable prose", because the format encourages the author to maintain both structural groupings (act, chapter, etc) and semantics markers